 When you have a well-equipped space that is always guest-ready, you will be thrilled to get the call that visitors are on their way!

-The holiday season is the most popular time for out-of-town guests, so we have prepared a helpful checklist to use as you prepare a calming, functional space for your friends and family to enjoy.
+As fall and winter approach, we enter the most popular time for out-of-town guests.
+We have prepared a helpful checklist to use as you prepare a calming, functional space for your friends and family to enjoy.

 We do have a confession: A lot of these ideas were stolen from our vacation rentals here at Sunset Beach.
 Sunset Vacations beach homes have so many amazing amenities available to our vacationers.
 We really love the special touches they include to make sure every room is useful and comfortable.